CafeVariomeUoL/cv3-docs/Writerside/topics/system-structure.md

 # System Structure

-Cafe Variome V3 contains multiple components, following microservice architecture.
-The entirety of the system can be explained in the following diagram:
+Cafe Variome V3 consists of multiple components, following a microservice architecture.
+The entire system can be illustrated in the following diagram:

 ```mermaid
 block-beta